This page tells you about the chemotherapy drug fluorouracil and its possible side effects. There are sections about

 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Tiredness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes
+- Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes

 - Mouth sores and ulcers

 - Diarrhoea – you need to drink plenty of fluids.
-If the diarrhoea becomes severe or continues you could get dehydrated so tell your doctor or nurse
+If the diarrhoea becomes severe or continues for more than 3 days you could get dehydrated so tell your doctor or nurse

-- Heart problems, such as angina, heart failure or a heart attack – let your doctor or nurse know if you have any chest pain
+- Heart problems, such as changes in the heart rhythm – let your doctor or nurse know straight away if you have any chest pain

 Between 1 and 10 in every 100 people have one or more of these.